Bmalley24/Legend_Of_Loonk/README.md

 # Legend_Of_Loonk

 Get the Game Running
-The Game May be Incomplete But Everypart of the code works.
-This means you can simply hit play on the code in main and the game will work :)
+The Game May be Incomplete But every part of the code works.
+This means you can simply hit play on the code in the main and the game will work :)
+If there is an issue run through IntelliJ from the second folder

 <img width="828" alt="Screenshot 2024-05-03 at 6 01 04 AM" src="https://github.com/Bmalley24/Legend_Of_Loonk/assets/144930388/000b8f52-dcac-4456-b831-3f25a5504037">